 The plan today had been to post a CCSS-aligned primary source activity focused on close reading of images and texts but input from a great group of teachers at a professional development session necessitated a blog detour.
-So, instead, we’ll share a close reading markup strategy remix and resource list that TPS-Barat put together for another recent PD session.
+So, instead, we’ll share a close reading markup strategy remix and resource list.
 Keep in mind that close reading strategies can be used to dive deep into texts as well as a variety of other primary source types.
-What other strategies can/do you use?

 Close reading markup strategies